is the second American animated feature ever made. It was produced by Max Fleischer and directed by Dave Fleischer, both of Fleischer Studios

 - Scenery Porn: Some of the background and layout work is very well done and almost compensates for the uneven animation.

-- Screw This, I'm Outta Here: King Little when he first sees Gulliver.
+- Screw This, I'm Outta Here!: King Little when he first sees Gulliver.

 - Shaming The Nations: Gulliver in the films ending.
 See "The Reason You Suck" Speech.

 - Silly Reason for War: One of many changes made from the original story is that instead of a holy war over which end of an egg should be broken, King Bombo declares war on King Little for not playing the song he wanted to play at Glory's wedding.
-In theory the Fleischers could have kept a touch of the original novels Satire by at least pointing out how utterly contrived and ridiculous this is, but the film instead plays it like something that were supposed to be taking seriously.
+In theory the Fleischers could have kept a touch of the original novels Satire by at least pointing out how utterly contrived and ridiculous this is, but the film instead plays it like something that were supposed to be taken seriously.

 - Small Annoying Creature: Gabby.
 No bigger than a pin, has an obnoxiously shrill voice, and a personality as lovable as a mosquito, he has permanently etched the word "THERES A GIANT ON THE BEACH!" into the minds of many animation fans forever.
 Its certainly a surprise that he was popular enough to warrant getting his own Spin-Off series, short lived as it was.